Matched Betting Guide & Tips 2019

 To profit from the free bet, again, 2 bets in total will need to be placed, so all outcomes are covered and we make ourselves a profit.

 From this type of offer, “Bet £20, get a £10 Free Bet”, you can expect to make an overall profit of £7+.

 £7 might not sound much, but it really doesn’t take very long.
 Plus this is just an example.
 Some sign up offers alone offer the potential to earn £30-£70+.
-Plus consider there are approximately 70 sign up offers, you can see there is money to be made.
-That is just the start.
+Plus consider there are approximately 70 sign up offers.
+Hopefully, you can see there is money to be made and this is just the start.

 Let’s just cover some more of the basics first.

 A back bet, is your typical bet.
 You’re backing the winner by placing money on it.
 Whether it’s a £10 bet on Chelsea to win, £5 on a horse to win a particular race or £1 bet with a friend on the toss of a coin being heads or tails.